yobert/wayfire/README.md

 # Contributing to the project

+I am currently the only one working on Wayfire, so contributions of any kind are welcome!
+There are many ways you can help, aside from developing - open bug reports, test features, add documentation, etc.

-I am currently developing Wayfire alone, but contributions of any kind(bug reports and/or fixes/new features/documentation/whatever) are very welcome.
-If you want to write your own plugin, I'll try to provide more documentation sometime in the future.
-In the mean time a general outline of how the plugin system works is here: [plugin architecture](https://github.com/ammen99/wayfire/wiki/Plugin-architecture).
-You can also have a look at some of the simpler plugins (located in plugins/single_plugins/command.cpp for ex.).
-Don't hesitate to ask in gitter if you have any questions.
+If you want to write your own plugin, a general outline of how the plugin system works is here: [plugin architecture](https://github.com/ammen99/wayfire/wiki/Plugin-architecture).
+Sadly, I don't have much time so there's close to none documentation.
+You can take a look at the simpler plugins(in `plugins/single_plugins`, the simplest are `command`, `screenshot`, `rotator`, around 50-60 loc each).
+Don't hesitate to write in gitter if you have any questions.